-- 1. Number of years the Master Composter course is offered. - 2.
-Number of Vermont Organics Recycling Summits offered. - 3.
-Number of contracts for Compost Technical Assistance and Operator Trainings offered. - Participate in local, regional, and national discussions about materials management and share recycling market information to stakeholders when it is pertinent and can help improve compost markets. - 5.
+- 1. Number of participants in the Master Composter courses. - 2.
+Number of attendees at the Vermont Organics Recycling Summits. - 3.
+Number of contracts for Compost Technical Assistance and Operator Trainings offered. - Participate in local, regional, and national discussions about materials management and share compost market information to stakeholders when it is pertinent and can help improve compost markets. - 5.
 Number of tons of organics reported/tracked annually in Diversion and Disposal Reports. - 6.
-Number of collaborative meetings held with Regional Planning Commissions, municipal representatives, SWMES, AAFM, AOT and other state agencies on the use of finished compost on farms, state owned properties and in road projects and other applications.
+Number of collaborative meetings and/or demonstration projects held with Regional Planning Commissions, municipal representatives, SWMES, AAFM, AOT and other state agencies on the use of finished compost on farms, state owned properties and in road projects and other applications or development of infrastructure and capacity for processing organics.